mohab58977/node-hello/CI-CD.md

 The pipeline ignores changes to the `helm/node-hello/values.yaml` file and any files with the `.md` extension.

 ## Secrets

-The pipeline uses the following secrets:
+the pipeline doesn't need any secrets to work as it uses the github registry

-- **GITHUB_TOKEN**: This secret is used to authenticate with the GitHub API and the GitHub Container Registry.

 ## Jobs